 - Subtract 500-1,000 calories from this number.
 This will give you the approximate number of calories you need to eat each day to gradually lose 1-2 pounds per week.

-While it’s possible to roughly estimate the number of calories you should consume daily, your doctor, a dietitian or weight loss consultant. can provide a more accurate range.
+While it’s possible to roughly estimate your calorie intake for weight loss, your doctor, a dietitian or weight loss coach can provide a more accurate range.
 They’ll consider several points, including your weight, age, sex, height and activity level.

 “Keep in mind that weight loss is different for everyone,” says Rodriquez.
 “What works for one person may not work for you.
 That’s why it’s so important to focus on eating nutritious foods and exercise regularly.”